ljyou001/django-social-media-backend/advanced_tools/redis/readme.md

 MySQL: 1k QPS avg

 ## In this project

 We will use Redis to cache the tweet information

 Say, a user posted a tweet, we can cache it into the Redis as list This is important for celebrities.
 Cuz normally Tweets for one user are

-1. a lot of GET, especially for celebrities.
+1. a lot of GET, especially for celebrities
 2. not too many POST, nobody creat too many unless robot
 3. not too much storage consumption, say only top 100 tweets.